hackerinnen/hackerinnen/README.md

 Local setup:

 1. Fork the repository and clone it to your local machine
-2. Create a feature branch
+2. Switch into `hackerinnen` directory
-3. Create a folder with your name in `hackerinnen/content/spaces/{your-city}/{firstname-lastname}`
+3. Create a feature branch

-    If your city doesn't exist, create a folder `hackerinnen/content/spaces/{name-of-your-city}`, add an `_index.de.md` and `_index.en.md` file to the new folder.
-Then create your name folder.
+4. Create a folder with your name in `/content/hackerinnen/{firstname-lastname}`

     A person's folder should contain 3 files: